Kevinpgalligan/KevingalWebsite/pages/blog/boardgame.md

 title: Board games and Markov chains
-date: 2022-08-18
+date: 2022-08-28
 description: Using Markov chains to model simple board games.
 imgthumbnail: img/thumbnail.jpg
 publish: y
 tags: probability
-requires: math
+requires: math code

 Children of a certain age are drawn to mindless board games like Snakes & Ladders, which involve no skill or decision-making or social engineering or anything that a reasonable human might associate with the word "fun".
 The outcome is determined entirely by chance, in the form of dice rolls.
 The only pleasure I can imagine being derived from such games is the trickle of dopamine that comes from winning and the schadenfreude that comes from seeing a snake devour your opponent, which in my considered opinion is setting children up to become inveterate gamblers and psychopaths, respectively.

 While that may be the case, there may be one redeeming aspect to these games, which is that they can be analysed using simple tools from probability.
 The state of the game, such as the position of the players, changes each round based on the output of a random number generator, such as a die 🎲.
 The next state depends only on the random output and the current state.
-This is a [Markov process](https://en.wikipedia.org/wiki/Markov_chain), and it can be analysed using nothing more than matrix multiplication!
+This is a [Markov process](https://en.wikipedia.org/wiki/Markov_chain), and it can be analysed using nothing more than some matrix math!

 To illustrate what a Markov process (or Markov chain) is, let's consider a simple board game.